 Or this one I spotted in England in 2017:

-I walked past that car every day for nearly a year on my early morning walks and the amount of garbage rose and fell but never got completely cleared out.
+I walked past that car every day for nearly a year on my early morning walks.
+The amount of garbage rose and fell but never got completely cleared out.

 How to declutter your car